binarymatt/redshift_sqlalchemy/README.rst

 Notes
 -----

-Currently, contraints and indexes return nothing when intropecting tables.
+Contraints and indexes currently return nothing when intropecting tables.
 This comes from the redshift implementation of the postgresql api == 8.0